Thomas Joseph Toolen: Later life and death

 At age 83, Toolen resigned as Bishop of Mobile on September 29, 1969, after over forty years of service.
 On the same date, he was appointed Titular Archbishop of Glastonbury by Pope Paul VI.
 He died in his sleep seven years later, aged 90.

 His funeral Mass was held at the Cathedral of the Immaculate Conception on December 9, 1976.
 Archbishop Fulton J. Sheen, who delivered the eulogy, praised Toolen for "talking about human rights long before there was talk of civil rights."
 He is buried in the crypt of Immaculate Conception Cathedral.

 Legacy

 He established Bishop Toolen High School, in Mobile, Alabama, in 1928.
 Toolen Hall, on the campus of Spring Hill College, is named in his honor.
 One of the first projects envisioned by Archbishop Thomas Joseph Toolen when he was assigned to the former Mobile-Birmingham Diocese in 1927 was the establishment of a Catholic high school in the Birmingham area.

 Toolen is also remembered for his opposition to the use of English in Eastern Catholic liturgical services.
-His prohibition against Eastern Catholic and bi-ritual priests celebrating the Divine Liturgy in English was reversed by the Holy See on March 31, 1960, at the request of Melkite Catholic Partiarch Maximos IV.
+His prohibition against Eastern Catholic and bi-ritual priests celebrating the Divine Liturgy in English was reversed by the Holy See on March 31, 1960, at the request of Melkite Catholic Patriarch Maximos IV.